millieqiu/millieqiu/README.md

 - ⚡ Fun fact: ...
 -->
 ### About me
-- 🎨 All of my UI/UX projects on [Behance](https://www.behance.net/millieqiu-design)
+- 🎨 All of my UI/UX projects are on [Behance](https://www.behance.net/millieqiu-design)
 - 📝 I regularly write articles on [Medium](https://medium.com/@millieqiuuu)

 ### Languages and Tools